Zachary-Sheen/startup/README.md

 - **HTML** - Create pages for login, dashboard, and chat rooms.
 - **CSS** - Styling choices that make the site look appealing on different screen sizes with good color choice and object sizes.
+- **JavaScript** - Pull information from the CoinGecko API and clicking a currency sends the user to the chat and further information for that currency.
 - **React** - Displays real-time updates for cryptocurrencies, ability to login, chat functionality, and displays new messages.
 - **Service** - Backend service with endpoints for:
 -      Login
 -      Retrieving Currency Information
 -      Sending Messages
 -      Updating Chat for all Members
 - **DB/Login** - Stores users and chat information in the database.
 Credentials securely stored using password hashing.
 - **WebSocket** - Enables real-time chat communication and shows new messages for each user, as well as communicates market data.